kaj/kth-kattis-rust/README.md

 incorrect solutions (compiler errors or incorrect output).
 Any compiler errors / warnings or difference in output will be on standard output.

+There is also a script, `test.sh`, that compiles, sets some limits, and executes a submission.
+It can be called from each subdirectory to get the expected results.